scortabarria/cloud-deploy-samples/custom-targets/vertex-ai-pipeline/quickstart/QUICKSTART.md

 ## 9. Promote a release

-This promotes the release, automatically moving it to the next target environment.
+This promotes the release, automatically moving it to the production environment.

 ```shell
 gcloud deploy releases promote \